Pabst Visitor Center & Gallery

 The gallery was named in honor of Jeanie Harris, through the generosity of Trustee Ed Harris, for his wife, Jeanie.

-The Master Artist Gallery is located in the center of the space, and features changing exhibitions focusing on many themes.
-Shows include exhibitions by ACA Master Artists, an annual University Student Exhibition focusing on Florida’s Public Universities, and other themed shows.
+The Mentoring Artist Gallery is located in the center of the space, and features changing exhibitions focusing on many themes.
+Shows include exhibitions by ACA Mentoring Artists, an annual University Student Exhibition focusing on Florida’s Public Universities, and other themed shows.
 Check the exhibition schedule page to learn about current and upcoming exhibitions at all of our locations.

-The Master Artist Gallery is sponsored by Charlotte Everbach, Marcia and Lou Frey, Beverly and Roy Lassiter, and Margery and Mark Pabst.
+The Mentoring Artist Gallery is sponsored by Charlotte Everbach, Marcia and Lou Frey, Beverly and Roy Lassiter, and Margery and Mark Pabst.

 Jack Mitchell Portrait Gallery